 - 4 ounce cream cheese softened

-Combine 2 cups of the flour and yeast in a large mixing bowl.
-In a saucepan, combine milk, butter, sugar and salt over medium heat until temperature reaches 120 to 130 degrees (butter will be almost melted).
+- Combine 2 cups of the flour and yeast in a large mixing bowl.
+In a saucepan, combine milk, butter, sugar, and salt over medium heat until temperature reaches 120 to 130°F (butter will be almost melted).
 Add milk mixture to flour mixture along with eggs and mix with an electric mixer on low for 30 seconds.
 Stir in as much of the flour as you can. (see note below for bread machine)

-Place dough a floured surface and knead in as much flour as possible.
+- Place dough a floured surface and knead in as much of the remaining flour as possible.
 Continue to knead the dough until it is very smooth and elastic (this will take about 5-10 minutes).
 Cover dough with oil or cooking spray and plastic wrap.
 Let rest covered for about 15 minutes.
 Meanwhile, in a small bowl, combine brown sugar and cinnamon and set aside.

-Starting with the long side, roll up dough so you have an 18" log.
+- Starting with the long side, roll up dough so you have an 21" log.
 Cut into 12 even rolls.
-Grease a 9x13 inch baking pan and place the rolls in the pan.
+Grease a 9x13 pan and place the rolls in the pan.
 Cover with plastic wrap and a tea towel or kitchen towel and let rise until nearly doubled, about 45 minutes.
-Meanwhile, preheat oven to 400 degrees F.
+Meanwhile, preheat oven to 400°F.

 Here are some more recipes you’ll love